mjsmyth/abiquo-wiki-examples/README.md

 Automation of Abiquo API examples in the Abiquo wiki with a set of three Python scripts.

 ##Disclaimer
 Use these scripts at your own risk because they are provided "as is" and with no guarantees.
-They were developed to update the documentation of our REST API but I hope they can be useful to others.
+They were developed to update the documentation of our REST API in our environment, but I hope that you can modify them and use them in your own environment.

 ##Acknowledgements
 Many thanks to Enric Ruiz for modifying the integration tests to produce the requests.log file.
-The `update_confluence_pages.py` script is based on a blog entry by Matt Ryall called "Adding a page to Confluence with Python" from 29 June 2008
+The `update_confluence_pages.py` script is based on a blog entry by Matt Ryall called "Adding a page to Confluence with Python" from 29 June 2008.

 ## Prerequisites
+* I have run these scripts using Python 2.7.9 against Confluence 4.3.2
-These scripts require Confluence API access.
-I have run them on Confluence 4.3.2, using Python 2.7.9.
+* These scripts require Confluence API access to be enabled
+* You should create a Confluence user for running these scripts
+* You should create a separate Confluence wiki space with a suitable parent page (no spaces in name) to hold the example pages.
+Each example is created in a separate file and page.
+These pages can be included in API reference documentation
+* When you have checked your results, you can copy the pages to your documentation wiki

 ## Input files
 Developers provide a requests.log JSON file with query output from integration tests.
 The file used in this case has the following format.